1. Static Grounds – The Super Easy Way to Deal With Them

 Through this, when you make future adjustments, you’ll be able to feel and hear the clicks happening.
 If you’re a beginner, this will help!

 In my ROK Coffee Grinder review, I’ve mentioned that some users experience squeaky noises when using it.
-I looked into this further and found that ROK Kitchen, the manufacturer addressed this issue by releasing this video:
+I looked into this further and found that ROK Kitchen, the manufacturer addressed the issue.

 When you use the ROK Manual Grinder for the first time, the burrs will be closed – you can tell if the handle is hard to turn.